cmackeen/cmackeen.github.io/docs/academic/academic.md

-As an undergraduate at University of Massachussets, Amherst , I joined Professor Andrea Pocar's lab to contribute research to project EXO ([SLAC EXO page](https://www-project.slac.stanford.edu/exo/)).
+As an undergraduate at University of Massachusetts, Amherst , I joined Professor Andrea Pocar's lab to contribute research to project EXO ([SLAC EXO page](https://www-project.slac.stanford.edu/exo/)).
 The Enriched Xenon Observatory (EXO) is an experiment aiming to detect neutrinoless double-beta